CryptoVampire: Automated Reasoning for the Complete Symbolic Attacker Cryptographic Model: Introduction

-With the aim of automating formal verification of CCSA, the proof assistant \msquirrel~\cite{squirrel} has been introduced, which supports both trace properties and observational equivalence. \msquirrel pushed further developments of the CCSA, like adding support for stateful protocols~\cite{baelde_cracking_2022}, quantum soundness~\cite{cremersLogicInteractiveProver2022}, and composing proofs of protocols~\cite{composition_framework_2020}.
-By design, \msquirrel is an interactive prover that does not provide full automation.
-The main obstacle comes with the high logical expressivity of \msquirrel, as it blends together a very relaxed equality theory with strict symbolic reasoning in the form of a complex subterm relations.
+The key technical challenge towards proof automation in the \BCLogic is the expressiveness of the underlying higher-order logical fragment, which blends together a very relaxed equality theory with strict symbolic reasoning in the form of a complex subterm relation.
 Such a logical combination extends the full first-order theory of term algebras (including algebraic data types, such as lists) with the subterm predicate, which is inherently undecidable~\cite{venkataraman1987decidability}.
-Proving security properties in such a logic constitutes an open challenge to automated theorem proving~\cite{z3,vampire,cvc5}.
+While proving security properties in first-order logic instead of \BCLogic would come with the benefits of semi-decidability and (potential) full automation, the use of subterm relations (and other higher-order constructs) from \BCLogic imposes an open challenge to automated theorem proving~\cite{z3,vampire,cvc5} as such relations are not first-order axiomatizable.